MEG Energy (TSE:MEG) Upgraded at TD Securities

-TD Securities upgraded shares of MEG Energy (TSE:MEG – Free Report) from a hold rating to a strong-buy rating in a research note published on Friday morning, Zacks.com reports.
+TD Securities upgraded shares of MEG Energy (TSE:MEG – Free Report) from a hold rating to a strong-buy rating in a report issued on Friday, Zacks.com reports.

-A number of other analysts have also recently weighed in on the stock.
-JPMorgan Chase & Co. raised their target price on shares of MEG Energy from C$33.00 to C$34.00 in a report on Tuesday, March 12th.
-National Bankshares raised their target price on shares of MEG Energy from C$32.00 to C$37.00 and gave the stock a sector perform rating in a report on Friday, April 19th.
-CIBC raised their target price on shares of MEG Energy from C$30.00 to C$34.00 and gave the stock a neutral rating in a report on Monday, April 22nd.
-Desjardins raised their target price on shares of MEG Energy from C$30.00 to C$31.00 and gave the stock a hold rating in a report on Friday, March 22nd.
-Finally, ATB Capital lifted their price objective on shares of MEG Energy from C$32.00 to C$35.00 and gave the stock an outperform rating in a research report on Wednesday, March 20th.
-Seven investment analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of Hold and a consensus price target of C$32.67.
+Other research analysts have also issued research reports about the company.
+Jefferies Financial Group lifted their price target on MEG Energy from C$28.00 to C$35.00 and gave the stock a hold rating in a report on Friday, April 12th.
+ATB Capital boosted their price objective on shares of MEG Energy from C$32.00 to C$35.00 and gave the company an outperform rating in a report on Wednesday, March 20th.
+Desjardins boosted their price objective on shares of MEG Energy from C$30.00 to C$31.00 and gave the company a hold rating in a report on Friday, March 22nd.
+BMO Capital Markets boosted their price objective on shares of MEG Energy from C$35.00 to C$37.00 in a report on Thursday, March 28th.
+Finally, Raymond James set a C$28.00 target price on MEG Energy and gave the company a market perform rating in a research report on Wednesday, May 29th.
+Seven analysts have rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat.com, MEG Energy currently has an average rating of Hold and a consensus price target of C$32.67.

 MEG Energy Price Performance

-MEG Energy (TSE:MEG – Get Free Report) last posted its quarterly earnings data on Monday, May 6th.
-The company reported C$0.36 EPS for the quarter, missing analysts’ consensus estimates of C$0.45 by C($0.09).
-MEG Energy had a net margin of 10.58% and a return on equity of 13.20%.
-The company had revenue of C$1.36 billion for the quarter, compared to analyst estimates of C$1.25 billion.
-As a group, equities research analysts forecast that MEG Energy will post 2.4508333 EPS for the current fiscal year.
+MEG Energy (TSE:MEG – Get Free Report) last announced its earnings results on Monday, May 6th.
+The company reported C$0.36 earnings per share (EPS) for the quarter, missing the consensus estimate of C$0.45 by C($0.09).
+MEG Energy had a return on equity of 13.20% and a net margin of 10.58%.
+The business had revenue of C$1.36 billion for the quarter, compared to analyst estimates of C$1.25 billion.
+As a group, equities research analysts anticipate that MEG Energy will post 2.4508333 earnings per share for the current fiscal year.

-In other news, Senior Officer David Michael Granger sold 32,144 shares of the firm’s stock in a transaction dated Thursday, March 21st.
-The stock was sold at an average price of C$30.47, for a total transaction of C$979,504.83.
-In other MEG Energy news, Senior Officer Erik Alexander Alson sold 34,528 shares of the stock in a transaction on Friday, March 15th.
-The shares were sold at an average price of C$30.24, for a total transaction of C$1,044,126.72.
-Also, Senior Officer David Michael Granger sold 32,144 shares of the stock in a transaction on Thursday, March 21st.
-The stock was sold at an average price of C$30.47, for a total transaction of C$979,504.83.
-Over the last ninety days, insiders have sold 67,117 shares of company stock valued at $2,037,088.
-0.32% of the stock is owned by insiders.
+In other news, Senior Officer Erik Alexander Alson sold 34,528 shares of MEG Energy stock in a transaction on Friday, March 15th.
+The shares were sold at an average price of C$30.24, for a total value of C$1,044,126.72.
+In related news, Senior Officer Erik Alexander Alson sold 34,528 shares of MEG Energy stock in a transaction on Friday, March 15th.
+The shares were sold at an average price of C$30.24, for a total value of C$1,044,126.72.
+Also, Senior Officer David Michael Granger sold 32,144 shares of MEG Energy stock in a transaction on Thursday, March 21st.
+The shares were sold at an average price of C$30.47, for a total transaction of C$979,504.83.
+Insiders have sold 67,117 shares of company stock valued at $2,037,088 in the last ninety days.
+0.32% of the stock is currently owned by company insiders.

 MEG Energy Corp., an energy company, focuses on sustainable in situ thermal oil production in its Christina Lake Project in the southern Athabasca oil region of Alberta, Canada.
 The company develops oil recovery projects that utilize steam-assisted gravity drainage extraction methods to improve the recovery of oil, as well as lower carbon emissions.